dantasse/ssuiweb2014/p4/project4.md

 - have aesthetic (animation or something pretty), entertainment (game?), or practical value
 - work. (no mockups. and no "oops, I guess there's a bug"; test it.)

-Projects should be done on your own.
+This project can be a project for another class or for another thing you're working on.
+However, it must be done on your own.

 This class focuses on UIs, so that's the most important part here.
 For example, if you're making a game, it's better to have a fluid, easy-to-play game with kind of dumb/simple mechanics than to have a complicated and ugly but fun game.

 ## Proposals
 Due Thursday, Oct 30.
 Propose 1-3 topics, each with two paragraphs: a paragraph describing the end goal, and a paragraph describing how you plan to implement it.
 Send these in an email to me (dantasse@cmu.edu), with subject line starting with [SSUI p4].
-I'll provide feedback and then the final topic will be due on November 6.
+I'll provide feedback as soon as possible (earlier if you send it to me earlier), and then the final topic will be due on November 6.

 ## Example ideas

 - Take something you built from a previous project (i.e. a game for the drawing library or an interactive component from your state machines project) and build something really amazing from it.
 - Build a game.
+Save high scores to a central server.
 - Build a 3D model using WebGL (i.e. http://madebyevan.com/webgl-water/.
-Only attempt if you’re good at graphics and have a lot of free time!)
+Only attempt if you're good at graphics and have a lot of free time!)
-- Build a useful application, like a photo gallery, a memo, ...
+- Build a useful application, like a photo gallery, a memo, ... which save data to a server.
 - Make your personal website much more compelling/interactive (if you already had a website, save an old version of it so I can compare).
+Make it interactively grab some extra data from the server.

 If you have an idea, but it's not hard enough, you can make it run nicely on mobile (dealing well with different screen sizes and touch events), or make it a reusable library so other developers can drop it in and use it.